endrimuco/mern-auto-dealership/README.md

 ## Description

-<h6>This project is curretnly on beta version as it has some errors to be fixed and a lot of features to be added in future.</h6>
+<h6>This project is currently on beta version as it has some errors to be fixed and a lot of features to be added in future.</h6>

 ## How to install the project